Waziup/learning-center-content/content/en/solutions/water_pump/guide.md

 What parts do we need?
 ======================

-To follow this user manual, one will need the following hardware:
+To follow this user manual, one will need the following:

 Hardware
   - WaziACT